legendarynacar/msi-ge60_0nd-linux-fan-solution/README.md

 I do not recall the person but while researching for RWEverything about which section to change, THE PERSON told that
 >On MSI GE60 0ND, the issue is being caused by Row 70, Col 02.
 It needs to be 30 but in BIOS, MSI left it 29.

 So for me, that section is fixing my problem.
 I hope it does for you as well.
-If it is not and you are not sure where to fix it, research about it.
+If it is not and you are not sure which section is might for you, definitely research about it.
+You dont wanna break your system.

 **ec-probe.exe --help**

 ![](ec-probe-help.png)

 ```bash